 - Local Bank details in 10 countries

 - Jars – create areas within your account to divide your spending and save up for things

 All of the providers have a relatively similar feature set, that utilize technologies to allow far more analysis and control over your money that traditional bank users would be used to.
-Wise clearly have more of focus on other currencies and excel there, although Revolut also have valuable international features.
-Monzo and Revolut can offer some non banking related financial services also, mainly on their paid tiers.
+Wise clearly have more of focus on other currencies and excel there.
+Monzo offer some non-banking related financial services also, mainly on their paid tiers.

 Digital Bank Account – Best for costs and fees

 Starling Bank only have one level of account and that is their free account.
 They do not have any higher tiers where extras can be gained by paying a monthly fee, and all account functions are accessible to all customers on the free plan.
 Unlike some other providers, Starling Bank do not charge for ATM withdrawals, or have limits on the amount you can withdraw before being charged.